oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/mem_channel/README.md

   mkdir build
   cd build
   ```
-  To compile for the default target (the Agilex® device family), run `cmake` using the command:
+  To compile for the default target (the Agilex 7® device family), run `cmake` using the command:
   ```
   cmake ..
   ```